// never run npm install on your machine again

 brew install katspaugh/machine/machine

+Requires macOS 13 or newer, Apple Silicon or Intel — the VM layer is Apple's Virtualization framework, so Linux and Windows hosts aren't supported.
 Prefer to clone? git clone the repo — same code, dev mode.
 Read the formula or verify the release before installing.